 Step 1: Booting into Custom Recovery

 First, you need to boot into custom recovery mode.
 To accomplish this, switch off your Android device and simultaneously hit the Power and Volume Up buttons.
 You’ll see the bootloader menu after doing this.
-Next, choose the Recovery option (use the Volume buttons to navigate through the options), and then confirm your choice by pressing the Power button.
-Your device will reboot, and this will take it to the custom recovery mode.
+Next, choose the Recovery option (use the Volume buttons to navigate the options), and then confirm your choice by pressing the Power button.
+Your device will reboot, taking it to the custom recovery mode.

 Step 2: Wiping Cache and Data (Optional)

-If you are experiencing issues with your device, it is recommended to wipe the cache and data before installing Magisk.
+If you are experiencing issues with your device, wiping the cache and data before installing Magisk is recommended.
 In TWRP, select Wipe, and then select Cache and Data.
 Swipe to confirm the wipe process.

 Step 3: Installing Magisk through Sideloading